DaneelTrevize/TABSAT/Features.md

 * Replacing all Mutants with Giants, and vice versa.

-* Resizing all VOD buildings to Dwellings (the smallest), Taverns, or City Halls (the largest), which should also affect resource drops.
-N.b.
-City Halls can spawn thousands more zombies and cause pathing issues, which leads to lag.

 * Changing the map Theme.
 This not only changes the visuals and background sound, but also inherits the rules modifiers of the standard themes, such as Frozen Highlands slowing zombies & increasing power consumption, or Desert Wasteland increasing zombie speed and range of noise.
 See [the spreadsheets generated in the Modded Mayors repo](https://github.com/DaneelTrevize/Modded-Mayors/tree/master/Source) for the specific data from the MapThemes table.

-* Scaling the zombie population by a decimal factor, on a per-type basis.
-This can be applied to the initially spawned map zombies that remain idle, and/or the later spawned zombies from swarms, VODs, and those aggrod by the player.
+* Scaling the zombie population by a percentage factor, on a per-type basis.
+This can be applied to the initially spawned map zombies that remain idle, and/or the later spawned zombies from swarms, VODs, and those aggro'd by the player.
-E.g. Harpy x0.5 is a 50% chance to keep/remove each Harpy.
+E.g. 'Harpy 50' is a 50% chance to keep/remove each Harpy.
-Spitter x2.1 would duplicate each Spitter plus a 10% chance to triplicate them.
+'Spitter 210' would duplicate each Spitter plus a 10% chance to triplicate them.

-* Stack multiple copies of VOD buildings at their existing positions by a decimal factor, on a per-type basis.
+* Stack multiple copies of VOD buildings at their existing positions by a percentage factor, on a per-type basis.
-E.g. Dwellings x1.5 is a 50% chance to duplicate each Dwelling.
+E.g. 'Dwellings 150' is a 50% chance to duplicate each Dwelling.

 ## Make the game harder